-In honor of National Left Handers Day, August 13, we thought we would share some history as to why so many things in Longmont and the surrounding area are named “Left Hand.”
+In honor of International Left Handers Day, August 13, we thought we would share some history as to why so many things in Longmont and the surrounding area are named “Left Hand.”

 Here in Longmont we have Left Hand Brewing Company, Left Hand Creek, Left Hand Greenway, and Left Hand Creek Park, and in Boulder County there is Left Hand Canyon.
 All of these references to ‘left hand’ refer back to the southern Arapaho tribal leader, Chief Niwot.
 Niwot means left-handed, so even the quaint town of Niwot, Colorado (7 miles west of downtown Longmont) and everything with the word Niwot in it (Niwot Mountain, Niwot Ridge) also means left hand.

 Chief Niwot played an integral role in Colorado’s state history.
 He and his people lived along the Front Range, often spending winters in Boulder Valley.
 In the fall of 1858 during the Colorado Gold Rush, early prospectors were welcomed by Niwot and his people to the area, even though it was Arapaho territory.
 Chief Niwot was an intelligent man, not only urging his tribe to coexist peacefully with the white man, but also learning English, Cheyenne, and Sioux, which allowed him to communicate with white settlers and other tribes.
 Peaceful relations between the southern Arapaho and the white prospectors, however, did not last.